Selflender logo Back to Data & Guides

 Phishers don’t always go after credit card information directly.
 But, of all of the platforms and environments phishers operate in, more than half involves either the retail or financial sectors where there are large storehouses of credit card data.

-Not only are phishing attacks on the rise (95.7% between 2017 and 2018, and the second most common type of fraud discovered through the Coronavirus pandemic), but they are becoming more sophisticated.
+Not only are phishing attacks on the rise (29.3% between 2021 and 2022), but they are becoming more sophisticated.
 Initially, phishing attacks were fairly easy to spot because of the insecure nature of the sites people were redirected to.
 These sites initially did not have the security that a normal retail or credit card processing site would have and would make the savvy consumer wary.

 However, the number of phishing sites now employing encryption (signified by the https://..) is rising.
 This means more and more illegitimate sites look legitimate at first glance.